glm-tools/pyglmnet/paper/paper.md

 -  [lightning] provides elastic net and group lasso regularization, but only for linear and logistic regression.

-[Pyglmnet] is a response to this fragmentation.
-It runs on Python 3.5+, and here are is a comparison with existing toolboxes.
+[Pyglmnet] is a response to this fragmentation and here are is a comparison with existing toolboxes.

 |                    | [pyglmnet] | [scikit-learn] | [statsmodels] |   [lightning]   |   [py-glm]    | [Matlab]|   [glmnet] in R |
 |--------------------|:----------:|:--------------:|:-------------:|:---------------:|:-------------:|:-------:|:---------------:|